 Analyze the data to determine where users are getting stuck on your highest drop-off page and what’s working on your most successful page.

 If you used an on-page survey to collect data, this guide to analyzing open-ended questions might come in handy.

-Test to see whether the changes made a difference (i.e. if you managed to reduce the drop-off rate and/or increase traffic and conversions).
+Test to see whether the changes made a difference (i.e. if you managed to reduce the drop-off rate and/or increase website traffic and conversions).
 If the changes work, keep them.
-If not, do more research and test new ideas.
+If not, do more research and start A/B testing new ideas.

 Go back to step 1 and start over again.
 There is always more to improve!